LARPing with a Haribo Grenade: ANTON GOTTLOB’s Friendly Fire

 I used to play it myself, but on a really low level.
 Back then it was just my friends and me shooting at each other in the nearby forest, which was super illegal.
-Now they have legit arenas and privatised battlefields.
+Now they have legit arenas and privatized battlefields.
 After I moved back from NYC — all I wanted to do was take pictures, and I was really interested in the idea of going back and documenting Airsoft.
 Through a friend of mine, I got in contact with a group of professional Airsoft players and was incredibly intrigued.
 So one weekend they hooked me up with access to one of their events hosted at a privatized German air-raid bunker.
 And that was that.

 Some of the portraits feel very intimate — how did you earn the trust of these guys?

 I put a lot of effort into making them understand that I know what they’re doing and I’m sincerely interested, and want to photograph it.
 We were talking about the pros and cons of the M16 versus the M4 and so on.
 So, the entire day before was just hanging out and getting on a level.
-At first, they were all quite sceptical, but the location was just amazing, so I asked, “Why not stand next to the flowers?”
-The really ironic thing was the turquoise coloured background.
+At first, they were all quite skeptical, but the location was just amazing, so I asked, “Why not stand next to the flowers?”
+The really ironic thing was the turquoise colored background.
 Obviously, they would have preferred a black background.
 And it was actually really lucky, because the U.S. Army actually uses a bright blue background for their official soldier portraits.
 So I printed them out as proof that the blue is actually legit — perfect.

 Did you find yourself sincerely getting along with them?

 I did get along with them, and they were all really nice.
-The organiser I knew quite well because we used to drive to these festivals together.
+The organizer I knew quite well because we used to drive to these festivals together.
 It was more a study and more a document – to find out what it is they’re there for, and I still find that difficult to define.
 An interest in danger, minus the risk.
 Some of these people have helicopters, jeeps, tanks – you name it.
 It’s a huge community: it’s by no means a niche.
 It’s not like three awkward guys just showing up in the woods.
 Before you play, you have to get your gun measured for the power.
 There are referees and observers making sure that when someone gets hit that they actually go down.
-It’s highly organised.
+It’s highly organized.
 You pay entry and everything – kind of like a music festival.
-The locations are crazy – like, people play in old airports, so there’s tonnes of money in it.
+The locations are crazy – like, people play in old airports, so there’s tons of money in it.

 Did you have any preconceived ideas of the series before you started it?